2017–18 Sacramento State Hornets women's basketball team

-The 2017–18 Sacramento State Hornets women's basketball team represents California State University, Sacramento during the 2017–18 NCAA Division I women's basketball season.
-The Hornets were led by fifth year head coach Bunky Harkleroad and play their home games at Hornets Nest.
+The 2017–18 Sacramento State Hornets women's basketball team represented California State University, Sacramento during the 2017–18 NCAA Division I women's basketball season.
+The Hornets were led by fifth year head coach Bunky Harkleroad and played their home games at Hornets Nest.
 They were members of the Big Sky Conference.
 They finished the season 7–23, 5–13 in Big Sky play to finish in a tie for ninth place.
 They lost in the first round of the Big Sky women's tournament to Montana.